Combining Drive and Empathy: From a Facebook Group to a Non-For-Profit Organization

-The wakeup call had happened, she realised she needed to make a drastic change in her life.
-The realisation prompted her to take a mental break working part time at a community center for almost a year helping a young adult with special needs volunteer at this community center.
+The wakeup call had happened, she realized she needed to make a drastic change in her life.
+The realization prompted her to take a mental break working part-time at a community center for almost a year helping a young adult with special needs volunteer at this community center.
 “I chose to make half of the salary I was used to and work 20 hours/week instead of full-time in order to reduce my anxiety, spend more time with my son, give myself the time to reflect and reorganize my life to feel that I’m doing something more meaningful with my talents.”
 She recalls.

 “I felt it was my duty to raise awareness and an excellent opportunity to create the charity I’ve been dreaming about creating.
 If I had to summarize what made me start Single MOMtreal, I’d say: my heightened empathy, my need to make a difference, my tendency to take initiative, my own struggles as a single mom, my awareness that there is a lack of resources for single moms and the realization that life is short and it’s important to not take your time for granted and to make your dreams come true before it’s too late.”